 When you walk the streets of downtown Dunedin, you see a multitude of bike shops, bustling inns, busy cafes and humming businesses.
-The downtown area is also filled with joggers, bikers, in-line skaters and leisurely walkers, all perusing local businesses and enjoying coastal scenery.
+The downtown area is also filled with joggers, bikers, inline skaters and leisurely walkers, all perusing local businesses and enjoying coastal scenery.
 Much of the excitement and vitality in Dunedin comes from the Pinellas Trail, which runs through town on an abandoned CSX railroad corridor.
-Thanks to the Pinellas Trail, downtown Dunedin’s business occupancy rate rose from 30 percent to 100 percent.
+Thanks to the Pinellas Trail, downtown Dunedin’s business occupancy rate rose from 30% to 100%.

-The City of Titusville, along Florida's East Coast, sits at the confluence of three long-distance trails: Florida Coast-to-Coast Trail, East Coast Greenway, and the St. Johns River-to-Sea Loop.
-The town's steps to becoming a Trail Town include forming a trails committee, spearheading efforts to build a bicycle/pedestrian bridge over Garden Street (SR 406 --their busiest thoroughfare), revamping downtown streets to be more bicycle/pedestrian friendly, and opening a new visitor's center in 2017 that includes a bike shop inside!
-Titusville was designated as Florida's second official Trail Town in June of 2018.
+The city of Titusville along Florida's East Coast is at the confluence of three long-distance trails: Florida Coast-to-Coast Trail, East Coast Greenway and the St. Johns River-to-Sea Loop.
+The town's steps to becoming a Trail Town included forming a trails committee, spearheading efforts to build a bicycle/pedestrian bridge over Garden Street (State Road 406 - their busiest thoroughfare), revamping downtown streets to be more bicycle/pedestrian friendly, and opening a new visitors center in 2017.

-This small town located at the southern end of Brevard County along Florida's East Coast was designated due to its vigorous efforts to establish walking, bicycling and paddling trails through its conservation areas.
-The town has an active Trails and Greenways Committee that works to connect their trail system to neighboring towns and they came together to build an impressive trail shelter, an ideal spot for a rest break or picnic or to take refuge from a storm.
+Malabar, a small town at the southern end of Brevard County along Florida's East Coast, was designated due to its vigorous efforts to establish walking, bicycling and paddling trails through its conservation areas.
+The town has an active Trails and Greenways Committee that works to connect their trail system to neighboring towns, and they came together to build an impressive trail shelter, an ideal spot for a rest break or picnic or to take refuge from a storm.

-located at the halfway point of the Florida Coast-to-Coast Trail, Clermont's South Lake Trail provides numerous amenities for trail users such as restrooms, shade, information kiosks, way-finding signs, water fountains and showers.
-Plus, motels, restaurants and a pedestrian-friendly downtown can easily be reached from the trail.
+Located at the halfway point of the Florida Coast-to-Coast Trail, the South Lake Trail in Clermont provides numerous amenities for trail users such as restrooms, shade, information kiosks, way-finding signs, free Wi-Fi, water fountains and showers.
+Plus, the Legacy Loop Trail safely brings trail users into downtown.

 Inverness, located along the 46-mile Withlacoochee State Trail, has embraced bicycle tourism as an economic driver.
-With good signage, amenities, numerous events, and safe bicycle and pedestrian passage through downtown, Inverness is creating a highly visual gateway to downtown along the trail.
+With good signage, amenities, numerous events, and safe bicycle and pedestrian passage through downtown, Inverness has created a highly visual gateway to downtown from the trail.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.